clemens-huebner/smaragd/README.md

 ##  Installation

 Node.js and npm required.
-Run the tool locally with `npm start` and open `localhost:4200` in your browser.
+Install needed dependencies with `npm install`, then run the tool locally with `npm start` and open `localhost:4200` in your browser.

 Use `nmp build` to create a deployable package.